A Python data class is a class that has the @dataclass

 {"rank": "Q", "suit": "hearts"}

 Another method is to use Python inheritance and inherit from the JSONEncoder class to create your own custom encoder.
-The advantage here is that you don’t need to install an external package.
-How to do this is explained in a blog post.
+The advantage is that you don’t need to install an external package.
+You can learn how to do this in this blog post.

 Keep learning